gregplaysguitar/hashban.js/readme.markdown

 Function which toggles the loading state based on the argument.
 If creating an actual element on the page, it should return this element, and reuse it (i.e. don't create a new one each time).
-Defaults to `$.hashban.loader`, which creates an element with the class 'hashban-loader' - if an element with this class already exists in the html, it will use that.
+Defaults to `Hashban.prototype.loader`, which creates an element with the class 'hashban-loader' - if an element with this class already exists in the html, it will use that.